danizen/terraform-azure/README.md

 ## Concept of Operation

 Rather than make each of these modules, the goal is to make them somewhat independent by using data sources and an "azurerm" remote so that each could be separate repositories.
+More importantly, I want to model how an organization could decouple terraform projects into different repositories and access shared state.

 - `bootstrap` creates a Storage Account, and two containers - "terraform" and "app", and places its state only on the filesystem.
 All other template directories keep state in that storage account.

-- `vnet` creates 2 peered virtual networks with application and database subnets.
+- `vnet` creates 2 virtual networks with application and database subnets.
-  The application subnets can use a NAT Gateway to reach the outside world.
+  The application subnets can use a NAT Gateway to reach the outside world, and a network security group so that only HTTP and HTTPS can some in.
 A bastion is created in each application subnet.

 - `pgdb` creates a postgres server in the db subnets with replication.